 Most of this nuance is only used in RPC Handlers.
 The engine’s main task is to associate an RPC with its model and pass that model along with session information and the RPC itself to the Handlers.
 The use of a model allows the handlers to be data-driven and avoids the creation of a large volumes of procedural code.

-There are over 3,500 RPCs today.
-As VAM2 expands, more and more are being modeled.
+There are over 5500 RPCs today.
+As VAM expands, more and more are being modeled.
 Handlers are written to expect either no model or different degrees of modelling.
 For example, an RPC may be modeled sufficiently to allow for precise logging but not modeled sufficiently to enable a Security Handler designed to prevent illicit argument values.
-In VAM2, it’s important not just to identify whether an RPC is modeled but also what level of modeling it has received.
+In VAM, it’s important not just to identify whether an RPC is modeled but also what level of modeling it has received.

-3,500 is a daunting number.
-To aid in model expansion, VAM2 has a series of model generation tools that analyze MUMPS and client code as well as logs of RPC traffic to derive definitions.
+5500 RPCs is a daunting number.
+To aid in model expansion, VAM has a series of model generation tools that analyze MUMPS and client code as well as logs of RPC traffic to derive definitions.
 Ultimately, all RPCs must be modeled to allow the full range of handlers to operate on them.

 The use of the model for logging is detailed in the Data section below.